-Farther west, but still east of the Hollywood Freeway, is KCET Studios (4401 Sunset Blvd.) in Hollywood, which offers a free guided tour of its historic lot.
+Farther west, but still east of the Hollywood Freeway, was KCET Studios (4401 Sunset Blvd.) in Hollywood, which offered a free guided tour of its historic lot.
 Unfortunately, they sold the studio in 2011.

 5746 Sunset Boulevard (at the SE corner of Van Ness) in Hollywood was the

 Fox Network / KTTV Studios,